Install and Configure GNS3 with VirtualBox on macOS Catalina

 The installation is pretty straightforward.
 Just drag GNS3 into your application folder and it's done:

 Now it's time to extract the GNS3 VM and import it into VirtualBox.
 For mac users, just double clic GNS3.VM.VirtualBox.2.2.18.zip you just downloaded and a new folder GNS3 VM will be automatically created for you containing the extracted files.
-From VirtualBox UI select Import and browse for the file GNS VM.ovf inside the GNS3 VM folder.

-Importing GNS3 VM.
+.
 On the next screen click on import and you should be good to go. macOS might warn you about permission to monitor files and control the system from your terminal.
 These permissions are needed from the GNS3 application to control the GNS3 VM (start, stop, configure interfaces, cpu, ram, etc.)

 Step 3 - Initial configuration